We’ve all seen the outliers: People who are in their 70's, 80's and 90's that just look like they’ve aged better than everyone else.

 I was blown away by how physically active and quick-witted he was.
 He still worked full time in his mechanic shop with his two sons.
 The main reason for him coming in was that his hip pain was limiting him when it came to climbing into his deer stand.

-To make him even more impressive, he was on no medications.
-He had never had a significant health issue and lived independently.
-If you’ve been around people in their 80s, being on no medications is incredibly rare in its own right.
+To make him even more impressive, he was on zero medications; he had never had a significant health issue; and lived independently.
+If you’ve been around people in their 80's, being on zero medications is incredibly rare in its own right.

 I ended up working with Charlie for a few months and every time I saw him I picked his brain on life and how he was so healthy and active at his age.